jarvisar/senior-design/README.md

 All of the required documentation can be found on the [main](https://GitHub.com/jarvisar/senior-design) branch.

+This web application also uses my CORS-Proxy, which can be found [here](https://github.com/jarvisar/cors-proxy).

  ### Initiating a Search

  To search NASA's exoplanet database, select a valid query using the four available drop-down boxes.